hngprojects/site-audit-ai-be/app/features/scan/services/utils/PROMPT.md

 - Each object must have: title, url, description, priority
 - Priority levels: "high", "medium", "low"
 - Title: Short page name (e.g., "Homepage", "About Us", "Contact")
-- Description: One sentence explaining why this page is important for the audit
+- Description: One sentence describing what the page is
 - Start with highest priority pages first

 EXAMPLE FORMAT: